Azure-Samples/assistant-data-openai-python-promptflow/src/README.md

 python ./check_quota.py --subscription-id [SUBSCRIPTION_ID]
 ```

+> Note: this script is a tentative to help locating quota, but it might provide numbers that are not accurate.
+The [Azure OpenAI portal](https://oai.azure.com/) would be the source of truth.

 It will show a table of the regions where you have `gpt-35-turbo` available.
-Note: this script is a tentative to help locating quota, but it might provide numbers that are not accurate.
-The [Azure OpenAI portal](https://oai.azure.com/) would be the source of truth.

 ```
 +--------------+---------+--------+---------------+----------+-------+-----------------+